sofiawallq/restaurant-sakura/README.md

 ![printscreen entity relationship diagram](/static/images/erd_diagram.png)

+ERD has been updated with a field for subject in COntact model, and changed the timefield to a charfield to apply timeslots

 A User can make many bookings so the relationship between User and BookATable is one-to-many, many lines in the USer model can be associated with the BookATable model, while one line in the BookATable model is associated with one exact line in the User model.